My lab, the

 foams

-- dynamic surface representations for evolving multimaterial flows and geometries
+- dynamic surface representations for evolving multimaterial flows and geometries (e.g., level set methods, triangle meshes, particles)

-The animation and visual effects industries motivate
+The computer animation and visual effects industries inspire

-and
+Software and

-Technologies among others.
-Ideas we originally developed have made their way into
+Wētā Digital, among other companies.
+Ideas and techniques we originally developed have made their way into

 major fluid animation software packages such as

-Houdini FLIP Fluid solver,
+Houdini (FLIP Fluid solver),

 Autodesk